dkogel/Bacteria-samples-visualized-with-plotly/README.md

 # interactive-viz-challenge

-The purpose of this challenge was to practice using Plotly with JavaScript to create data visualizations for websites.
+The purpose of this project was to practice using Plotly with JavaScript to create data visualizations for websites.
 I used a sample dataset in JSON format that represents a study of the bacteria cultures in test subjects' belly buttons.
 The dashboard created displays metadata for each